CSC207-UofT/course-project-professional-speedrunners/phase0/specification.md

 - a location
 - a rating

-A standard user of this program can:
+A user of this program can:
 - give rating to a bubble tea item or a shop that exist in the system
 - get a sorted list of bubble teas or stores base on either rating or price

-An admin user of this program, apart from the standard user privileges, can also:
 - add and remove bubble tea items or shops